8 Reasons Why Flirting With Others While In A Relationship Can Be Risky

 7. It can affect your intimacy with your partner

 Flirting with someone else while you're in a relationship can have a negative effect on your intimacy.
-The main reason for this is that the "fantasy" flirting you're engaging in might be so alluring and addictive that you expect the same level of passion with your partner.
+The main reason for this is that the "fantasy" flirting you're engaging in might be so fun, alluring, and addictive that you expect the same level of passion with your partner.
 However, life with your partner may not be so simple.
 You may both have responsibilities to attend to including kids, jobs, and parent-teacher conferences, all of which can put a fork in the spokes for what the fantasy illusion of flirting has given you.
-When you don't the same reaction from your partner as you did with the person you were flirting with, intimacy can be negatively affected in the relationship.
+When you don't have the same reaction from your partner as you did with the person you were flirting with, intimacy can be negatively affected in the relationship.

 8. It can destroy your relationship